RubyWave/adchitects_test/README.md

 7. Done

-## Running project via BrowseSync
+## Running project via BrowserSync

-There is configured BrowseSync in webpack config file, you need only change proxy and port settings and then run it with command:
+There is configured BrowserSync in webpack config file, you need only change proxy and port settings and then run it with command:
 ```
 npm run watch
 ```